diarboledac/Trabajo-de-Grado/README.md

 ### 8.2 Running a Load Test

-1. Start the dashboard (optional but recommended):
+1. (Optional) Start the dashboard ahead of time if you want to browse historical metrics before generating traffic:
    `python scripts/run_dashboard.py`
-   Leave this running in a dedicated terminal.
+   This is no longer required for load tests because the telemetry command boots the dashboard automatically.

-2. Launch telemetry:
+2. Launch telemetry (this also starts the embedded dashboard if it is not already running):
    `python scripts/run_telemetry.py`
-   - Wait for the “[INFO] Telemetria sincronizada lista” message.
+   - Wait for the `[INFO] Telemetria sincronizada lista` message.
    - Monitor `[METRICS]` logs for high-level stats (connections, bandwidth, failure causes).
    - Visit the dashboard URL to inspect charts, failure breakdown, per-device status.

 3. Stop telemetry when finished:
    - If you're in the telemetry terminal, press `Ctrl+C`, **or**